 For storm event sampling, Focus Area 104 was retained for study, and Focus Area 144 was additionally selected.
-Focus Area 144 is located approximately 2.3 miles upstream of the Indian River confluence, and features a side channel and a side slough complex (Figure 2.1-5).
+Focus Area 144 is located approximately 2.3 miles upstream of the Indian River confluence, and features a side channel and a side slough complex (Figure 2.1-7).
 Both Focus Areas feature side sloughs that require similar levels of mainstem discharge for overtopping (ca. 22,000-25,000 cfs), and both side sloughs maintain at least some of wetted habitat during the summer months (ADF&G 1983c; Hale et al. 1984).

-2.1.2.
+2.1.3.
 Lower River Segment Station

-Within the Lower River Segment of the Susitna River, the River Productivity Study will establish one study station, with five sampling sites located in conjunction with individual sites proposed by the Instream Flow Study and Fish Distribution and Abundance sampling activities on the Lower Susitna River around the Trapper Creek area (Table 1.2.1, Figures 1.2-2 and 2.1-6).
+Within the Lower River Segment of the Susitna River, the River Productivity Study will establish one study station, with three sampling sites located in conjunction with individual sites proposed by the Instream Flow Study on the Lower Susitna River around the Trapper Creek area (Table 1.2.1, Figures 1.2-3 and 2.1-8).
 This lower river station (RP-92) will be located within a 4.5-mile reach beginning approximately 5 miles downstream of the confluence with the Chulitna and Talkeetna rivers.

-Imagery and maps indicate this area is complex, with split channels, side channels, side sloughs, and tributary mouths (Figure 2.1-6).
-Station RP-92 will provide a mainstem site, side channel site, side slough site, upland slough site, and a tributary mouth site, which will be confirmed with site reconnaissance.
+Imagery and maps indicate this area is complex, with split channels, side channels, side sloughs, and tributary mouths (Figure 2.1-8).
+Station RP-92 will provide a mainstem site, side channel site, and a side slough site, which will be confirmed with site reconnaissance.

-2.1.3.
+2.1.4.
 Talkeetna River Station